 Take our Survey

 Exploring our local funding options is a community-driven process.
-We welcome your feedback and questions as we consider this potential measure.
-Please contact Ron Little at firstname.lastname@example.org
+We welcome your feedback and questions regarding this measure.
+Please contact Ron Little at email@example.com

 or (858) 521-2800 with questions or comments.